Peter Willcox: Early years

 Willcox was born to Eleanor Sharpe of Woodstock, Vermont.
-Sharpe, a member of the U.S Ski team at the time, was unmarried and gave the baby up for adoption at the urging of her family.
+Sharpe, a member of the U.S. Ski team at the time, was unmarried and gave the baby up for adoption at the urging of her family.
 Willcox was adopted by Roger and Elsie Willcox of South Norwalk, Connecticut.
 He was raised in Village Creek.
 Willcox's parents were both politically active.
 Roger, a community organizer specializing in co-ops, was a sailor.
 Elsie, who died in 1973, was a middle school science teacher in Norwalk and founded an environmental club in the late 1960s.

 Both his mother and grandparents, Henry and Anita Willcox, were subpoenaed to testify before the House Un-American Activities Committee, and their careers were ruined as a result.
-Elise, fearful that a subpoena would endanger her chances of adopting another child, took Peter and his brother Michael underground for three months in 1956.
+Elsie, fearful that a subpoena would endanger her chances of adopting another child, took Peter and his brother Michael underground for three months in 1956.
 After the adoption papers were finalized, they returned to Norwalk, where she did receive a subpoena to testify.

 Willcox was taken to many civil rights demonstrations as a child.
 These culminated in 1965, when Willcox and his father attended the last day of the Selma to Montgomery Civil Rights march.
 The event crystallized his view that non-violent demonstrations or actions can be useful tools for social change.

 Willcox attended North Country School, and later The Putney School in Vermont.